herbeck/LeakyVaccine/README.md

 Ivm = infected vaccinated medium exposure
 Ivl = infected vaccinated low exposure

+## Model R code

+David, Jen, This is where I start to need help with organization, i.e. right where the code starts to appear, and people can start to see how I have set up the model and get some prelim results (or run the model themselves).

 We use the EpiModel (<http://www.epimodel.org/>) framework, from Sam Jenness (Emory University) to build the model.

 ``` r